-Each year from late Autumn until mid February, the trees along the Marunouchi area’s Naka Dori are strewn with fairy lights to give the are an extra special winter feel.
+Each year from late autumn until mid-February, the trees along the Marunouchi area’s Nakadori Avenue are strewn with around 1.2 million fairy lights to give the area an extra special winter feel.

-Note that in the month of December the illuminations will run until midnight but revert to the 11pm switch-off again in January.
+Note: In the month of December the illuminations will run until midnight but revert to the 11 p.m. switch-off in January.

 - 110 m from Nijūbashimae Station Chiyoda Line (C10)